Introduction

 We can declare a canonical constructor explicitly as well.
 In such case, the order of formal parameters in the constructor declaration must match the record’s header.

 In the below example, we have a record to represent a range specified using low and high values.
 We have explicitly declared the canonical constructor.
-First, we check if the bounds are valid.
+First, we check the bounds are valid.
 Then, we assign each of the components of the record.
 Note that we don’t explicitly declare the instance variables or fields (low and high).

 public record Range(int low, int high) {